StuartJRussell/EllipticiPy/README.md

 insertpaperhere

-Please cit this publication when publishing work that has made use of this package.
+Please cite this publication when publishing work that has made use of this package.

 ## LICENSE